echa/ng-scrollable/README.md

 * ng-scrollable is pure Javascript and only requires Angular.
 * Content is wrapped with `ng-transclude` into an `overflow:hidden` container.
 * Scrollbars are added as sibling element and positioned absolute over the content.
-* Content and scrollbars are soft moving using CSS3 transform and transition.
+* Content and scrollbars are soft moving using CSS3 transform3d and transition.
+* Kinetic scrolling using requestAnimationFrame is enabled on touch devices.
 * You can disable X and Y scrolling and choose where scrollbars are displayed.
 * Window resize events are captured to recalculate scrollbar size and position.
-* You can optionally signal content changes by emitting a `content.changed` event.
+* You can optionally signal content changes by emitting a `content.changed` event or reload everything with a `content.reload` event.

 Cool, isn't it?